Celsentri (Maraviroc)

 Important Warnings

-Before taking Celsentri, tell your doctor about all your medical conditions and medications to ensure it’s safe for you.
+Before taking Celsentri, tell your doctor about all your medical conditions and medicines you are taking.

 Who Should Not Take Celsentri

-Do not use Celsentri if you are allergic to maraviroc or any of the ingredients listed.
+Do not take Celsentri if you are allergic to maraviroc or any of the ingredients listed in this medication.
 Always check the ingredients to make sure you can use this medicine.

 Medical Conditions to Discuss

-Tell your doctor if you have liver problems, hepatitis B or hepatitis C infection, history of low blood pressure or postural hypotension, kidney problems, heart problems, or if you take medicines to lower blood pressure or for any other conditions.
+Tell your doctor if you have: liver problems, hepatitis B or hepatitis C infection; history of low blood pressure or postural hypotension; kidney problems; heart problems; or if you take medicines to lower blood pressure.
+Your doctor may need to monitor your liver function during treatment.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or planning to become pregnant.
 It is not known if Celsentri can harm your unborn child.
-You should not breastfeed if you are infected with HIV because the virus can be transmitted through breastmilk.
-It is not known whether maraviroc can pass into breastmilk, so you should not breastfeed whilst taking Celsentri.
+You should not breastfeed while taking Celsentri because HIV can be transmitted through breast milk, and it is not known if maraviroc passes into breast milk.

 Children: Celsentri has not been studied in children less than 18 years of age.